Poynter Institute

-The Poynter Institute for Media Studies is a non-profit journalism school and research organization in St. Petersburg, Florida, United States.
+The Poynter Institute for Media Studies is a nonprofit journalism school and research organization in St. Petersburg, Florida, United States.
 The school is the owner of the Tampa Bay Times newspaper and the International Fact-Checking Network.
-It also operates PolitiFact.
+It also operates the fact-checking website PolitiFact.

 History

-Founding
+Foundation

 The school began on May 29, 1975, when Nelson Poynter, the owner and chairman of the St. Petersburg Times (now the Tampa Bay Times) and Times Publishing Company, announced that he planned to start a small journalism school called the Modern Media Institute.
-(The name of the school was changed to the Poynter Institute almost a decade later.)

 In 1977, Nelson Poynter willed ownership of the Times Publishing Company to the Institute so that after his death the school would become the owner of the St. Petersburg Times.
-Poynter died on June 15, 1978, at the age of 74.
-He had become ill in his office just a few hours after he helped break ground for the new St. Petersburg campus of the University of South Florida.

-At that point, the Institute began to grow into the larger school that exists today.
-The second president, Robert J. Haiman, moved the institute in 1985 to its current building.
+The name of the school was changed to the "Poynter Institute" in 1984.